ichswarox/NotionNext/docusaurus/Resources/docs/3dapp/ae-script-1850-mg-animation-text-title-graphic-background-transition-motion-presets-v1.9.11-win-mac.md

 ## Why Choose This AE Script?

-The **AE Script: 1850+ MG Animation** toolkit is specifically designed for motion graphics designers, video editors, and content creators who need a comprehensive solution for producing professional animations efficiently.
+The **AE Script - 1850+ MG Animation** toolkit is specifically designed for motion graphics designers, video editors, and content creators who need a comprehensive solution for producing professional animations efficiently.

 ### Streamlined Workflow